XiaomengLiu6/ST558-project3/ed_level_eq_2.md

 about the data we are working with (especially as it relates to our response).
 We did our EDA on the full (subsetted to a single Education level) data.

+Prior to modelling our data, we will first conduct an exploratory data analysis (EDA).
+Our EDA will begin by confirming that we are working with the desired set of cases, i.e. the set of cases corresponding to a single level of the categorical “education” measure.

     #confirm that we're working with the desired set of cases
     table(temp$Education, temp$Education_f)